Classification of two-term tilting complexes over Brauer graph algebras: Tilting-discrete Brauer graph algebras

 The simplest way to present a graphical presentation of the left flip is given below.
 If $E$ is not a loop, i.e. $u,v$ in the graphs below are distinct vertices:

 Here we allow some (or all) of $a,b,v$ to be the same vertex; similarly for $c,d,u$.

 If $E$ is a loop, then we have one of the following two cases.

 Here $a,b$ can be the same vertex. cf. \cite[Section 5]{A2} \begin{remark} \begin{enumerate}[(1)] \item We will abuse the notation $\mu_E^\pm(\G)$ to mean ``$\mu_E^-(\G)$, and respectively $\mu_E^+(\G)$," for ease of stating results.
-Similar abuses of notations will also be adopted for mutations of tilting complexes. \item Intuitively, if one draws $\G$ on a piece of paper and places a mirror perpendicular to the paper next to $\G$, then $\G^\op$ is the reflection of $\G$ in the mirror. \item The opposite ring $(\Lambda_\G)^\op$ of $\Lambda_\G$ is isomorphic to $\Lambda_{\G^\op}$. \item One can also define the right flip explicitly, then left flip will be given by $\mu_E^-(\G)=\mu_E^+(\G^\op)^\op$. \item The left/right flip at $E$ for non-loop $E$ was found by Kauer \cite{Kau}, and is termed as Kauer move in \cite{MS}.
-The terminology ``flip" was adopted in \cite{A} to align with the flip of triangulations in cluster mutation theory.
+Similar abuses of notations will also be adopted for mutations of tilting complexes. \item Intuitively, if one draws $\G$ on a piece of paper and places a mirror perpendicular to the paper next to $\G$, then $\G^\op$ is the reflection of $\G$ in the mirror. \item The opposite ring $(\Lambda_\G)^\op$ of $\Lambda_\G$ is isomorphic to $\Lambda_{\G^\op}$. \item One can also define the right flip explicitly, then the left flip will be given by $\mu_E^-(\G)=\mu_E^+(\G^\op)^\op$. \item The left/right flip was found by Kauer, \cite[Lemma 2.7-2.10]{Kau2} details all possible situations.
+This operation is termed as Kauer move in \cite{MS}; the terminology ``flip" was adopted in \cite{A} to align with the flip of triangulations in cluster mutation theory.
 Indeed, if the underlying ribbon graph of $\G$ is a triangulation of a Riemann surface, then $\mu_E^\pm(\G)$ is precisely the flip of the triangulation at the arc $E$. \end{enumerate} \end{remark}

-\begin{proposition} Let $\G$ be a Brauer graph and $E$ an edge of $\G$.
-Then the endomorphism ring of the tilting complex $\mu_{P_E}^\pm(\Lambda_\G)$ is isomorphic to $\Lambda_{\mu_E^\pm(\G)}$. \end{proposition} \begin{remark} This was claimed in \cite{Kau,An2,A2}.
-All these proofs rely on a claim from \cite{Pog}, namely, that any algebra stably equivalent to a self-injective special biserial algebra is also special biserial.
+\begin{proposition}{\rm \cite{Kau2}} Let $\G$ be a Brauer graph and $E$ be an edge of $\G$.
+Then the endomorphism ring of the tilting complex $\mu_{P_E}^\pm(\Lambda_\G)$ is isomorphic to $\Lambda_{\mu_E^\pm(\G)}$. \end{proposition} \begin{remark} An English translation for part of the proof by Kauer can be found in \cite{Kau}.
+For the ease of reference, we attach the complete proof in the Appendix \ref{sec-app-endo}.
+Another explicit calculation can be found in \cite{Dem}, which proves the analogue of this proposition for a more generalised class of algebras.
+Other proofs were attempted in \cite{An2,A2}, but these proofs rely on a claim from \cite{Pog}, namely, that any algebra stably equivalent to a self-injective special biserial algebra is also special biserial.
 However, the proof of this claim is incorrect \cite[Appendix]{AIP}; the validity of the claim is still unknown at the time of writing.
-However, we were informed by Alexandra Zvonareva that these proofs can be fixed by \cite{AZ2}, where they prove that the class of Brauer graph algebras is closed under derived equivalences.
-We will fix the gap in the proof from \cite{A2} in Appendix \ref{sec-app-endo}; Demonent also gives an explicit calculation of this claim in \cite{Dem}, similar to Appendix \ref{sec-app-endo}, for a more generalised class of algebras. \end{remark}
+In the case when the underlying field is not of characteristic 2, we were informed by Alexandra Zvonareva that these proofs can be fixed by \cite{AZ2}, where they prove that the class of Brauer graph algebras is closed under derived equivalences. \end{remark}

 \begin{lemma} Let $\G$ be a Brauer graph and $E$ an edge of $\G$.
 If $\G$ contains $c$ odd cycles with $c\in\{0,1\}$, and no even cycle, then so does $\mu_E^\pm(\G)$. \end{lemma} \begin{proof} First note that $\mu_E^\pm(\G)$ preserves connectedness.
 In particular, if $\G$ is a (connected) tree (i.e. $c=0$), or equivalently $|V|=|H/\ol{\,\cdot\,}|+1$, then so is $\mu_E^\pm(\G)$.